 Economics Fellow awarded prize for ‘outstanding’ work with students

-A College Fellow has been recognised for her exceptional teaching and mentoring by Economics students across the University of Cambridge.
+A College Fellow has been recognised for her excellent teaching by Economics students at the University of Cambridge.

 The Faculty of Economics Awards 2024-2025 honours academics and professional staff who have made an exceptional contribution, over and above expected in the role, this past academic year.